Interview Completion Flow

 - Score below 3: The interview is flagged as low quality.
 It does not count toward your plan's interview limits, and you are not billed for it.

 This quality gate ensures you only pay for interviews that actually deliver value.
-Learn more in Understanding Quality Scores.
+Learn more in How the Quality Gate Works.

 AI-Generated Insights